-1TR6 Code Cause 10 No channel available.
-(No useful channel available on the subscriber access line-only local significance.)
-16 Requested facility not implemented.
-(The specified FAC code is unknown in the A-exchange or at another point in the network.)
-17 Request facility no subscribed.
-(Request facility rejected because the initiating or remote user does not have appropriate authorization.)
-32 Outgoing calls barred.
+1TR6 Code Cause 32 Outgoing calls barred.
 (Outgoing call not possible due to access restriction which has been installed.)
 33 User access busy .
-(If the total made up of the number of free B-channels and the number of calling procedures without any defined B-channel is equal to four, then any new incoming calls will be cleared down from within the network.
+(If the total made up of the number of free B- channels and the number of calling procedures without any defined B-channel is equal to four, then any new incoming calls will be cleared down from within the network.
 The calling party receives a DISC with cause "user access busy" (= 1st busy instance) and engaged tone.)
 34 Negative CUG comparison.
 (Link not possible due to negative CUG comparison.)
 37 Communication as semi-permanent link not permitted 48 - 50 Not used.
 (Link not possible, e.g. because RFNR check is negative.)
 53 Destination not obtainable.
 (Link cannot be established in the network due to incorrect destination address, services or facilities) 56 Number changed.
 (Number of B-subscriber has changed.)
 57 Out of order.
 (Remote TE not ready) 58 No user responding.
 (No TE has responded to the incoming SETUP or call has been interrupted, absence assumed-expiry of call timeout T3AA.)
 59 User busy.
 (B-subscriber busy) 61 Incoming calls barred.
 (B-subscriber has installed restricted access against incoming link or the service which has been requested is not supported by the B-subscriber) 62 Call rejected.
-(To A-subscriber: Link request actively rejected by B-subscriber -by sending a DISC in response to an incoming SETUP.
+(To A-subscriber: Link request actively rejected by B- subscriber -by sending a DISC in response to an incoming SETUP.
 To a TE during the phase in which an incoming call is being established: The call has already been accepted by another TE on the bus.)
+89 Network congestion.
+(Bottleneck situation in the network; e.g. all- trunks-busy, no conference set free) 90 Remote user initiated.
+(Rejected or cleared down by remote user or exchange.)

-Table A-5.
+Table A-2.
 ISDN cause codes for 1TR6 switch type (continued)

-1TR6 Code Cause 89 Network congestion.
-(Bottleneck situation in the network; e.g. all-trunks-busy, no conference set free) 90 Remote user initiated.
-(Rejected or cleared down by remote user or exchange.)
-112 Local procedure error.
+1TR6 Code Cause 112 Local procedure error.
 (In REL: Call cleared down due to local errors; e.g. invalid messages or parameters, expiry of timeout, etc. In SUS REJ: The link must not be suspended because another facility is already active.
 In RES REJ: No suspended call available.
 In FAC REJ: No further facility can be requested because one facility is already being processed, or the specified facility may not be requested in the present call status.)
 113 Remote procedure error.
 (Call cleared down due to error at remote end.)
 114 Remote user suspended.
 (The call has been placed on hold or suspended at the remote end.)
 115 Remote user resumed.
 (Call at remote end is no longer on hold, suspended or in the conference status.)
 127 User Info discarded locally.
 (The USER INFO message is rejected locally.
 This cause is specified in the CON CON message.)
 35 Non existent CUG.
 (This CUG does not exist.)